Syntax for EAS Workflows

 jobs.<job_id>

-Each job must have an id.
-For example, build in the following YAML:
+Each job must have an ID.
+The ID should be unique within the workflow and can contain alphanumeric characters and underscores.
+For example, my_job in the following YAML:

 jobs: